Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 Before you go:

-June to August: This is prime summer time for vacationers in the Dominican Republic, and the weather is scorching!
-Prices are also high due to summer break, and all-inclusive resorts are overcrowded; It's my least favorite time to visit.
+This is prime summer time for vacationers in the Dominican Republic, and the weather is scorching!
+Prices are also high due to summer break, and all-inclusive resorts are overcrowded; It's my least favorite time to visit and take a trip to the Island.
 We also found a lot of seaweed in Punta Cana; the rest of the Island was clear and seaweed-free.

-Mid-August to November: This is the low season to travel to the Dominican Republic.
-During this time, you'll find the best airfare for international travel (we've paid $188 r/t from JFK to Santo Domingo) with reasonable hotel accommodations.
+This is the low season to travel to the Dominican Republic.
+During this time, you'll find the best airfare for international travel (we've paid $188 r/t from JFK to Santo Domingo) with reasonable priced hotel accommodations.
 However, this is also the rainy season.
 How bad the weather gets depends on whether or not a hurricane is approaching.
-I traveled to the Dominican Republic in November, and during my trip, only experienced heavy rain in the morning that dissipated by noon.
+I've traveled to the Dominican Republic in October and November, and during my trips, only experienced heavy rain in the morning that dissipated by noon, and the occational mid-day showers.

 Other airports available on the island: